wttech/APM/README.md

 * [UI](docs/ui.md) - quick tour for APM user's interface.
 * [Grammar](docs/grammar.md) - syntax of APM scripts, and description of main actions.
 * [Launchers](docs/launchers.md) - configuring auto execution of scripts.

+## What's new?
+### APM 5.0.0
+* Introduction of ANTLR 4.
+* New way of registering actions (no regex, just friendly annotations).
+* Improvements in UI (especially in script's editor and viewer).
+* Introduction of new launchers (auto execution of scripts after package installation).
+* Code separated in several modules (cleaner API).

 ## How to contribute
 See details in [Contributing section](https://github.com/Cognifide/APM/blob/master/CONTRIBUTING.md)